webcoyote/build-linux-vm/README.md

 * Separation of code and data; user-specific data stored in data-bags
 * Easy maintenance of chef recipes using librarian-chef

 # Installation and configuration
 ---
-Install software (and make sure they're in the PATH, m'kay)
+Install the software listed below on your Windows box.
+You'll want to make sure that 7zip, Git and Ruby are all in the PATH.
+In particular, it is very helpful to configure git so that the full set of git utilities in git/bin -- which includes the indispensable ssh.exe -- are accessible in the path.

 * [Oracle VirtualBox](https://www.virtualbox.org/wiki/Downloads)